Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Wichita, KS

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
 Set your thermostat as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your windows and doors to avoid letting cool air escape.
+Keep your roof in good shape and seal any window or door leaks to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-Generally, HVAC installation or replacement takes one to three days for the entire system.
-Installing or replacing an air conditioning unit or a furnace can take as little as half a day or as much as two days.
-The exact amount of time will vary depending on factors like the size of your home, how easily accessible different parts of the system are, and whether your technician runs into any problems.
+Generally, whole-system HVAC installation or replacement takes one to three days.
+Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
+The exact amount of time will vary depending on things like how large your home is, how easily accessible different areas are, and whether your technician finds any problems.

 There are a number of ways you can make your HVAC system more energy-efficient: